27/05/2013 | 1 comments

 Shimano has unveiled its new 6800-series Ultegra groupset, which includes an 11-speed drivetrain.

-More positive mechanical shifting with a shorter lever throw, a new dual pivot brake with claims for an additional 10 per cent stopping power over its predecessor, and 11-speed compatible, hand-built wheels, feature among the line-up.
+More positive mechanical shifting with a shorter lever throw, a new dual pivot brake with claims for 10 per cent more stopping power than its predecessor, and 11-speed compatible, hand-built wheels, feature among the line-up.

-While Ultegra 6800 is clearly influenced by Shimano Dura Ace 9000, most obviously in the new, four-arm chainset, Shimano is branding the group as ‘The true spirit of the sport’ and, by offering a significantly expanded range of gear ratios, including an 11-32 cassette, hope to bring much of their most advanced technology to riders beyond the pro peloton.
+While Ultegra 6800 is clearly influenced by Shimano Dura-Ace 9000, most obviously in the new, four-arm chainset, Shimano is branding the group as ‘The true spirit of the sport’ and, by offering a significantly expanded range of gear ratios, including an 11-32 cassette, hope to bring much of their most advanced technology to riders beyond the peloton.

 Here’s a close look at each component.
 Expect to find it in your local bike shop this autumn.

-It’s not often a cassette is the most significant component in the release of a new groupset, (well, for a year at least, since the launch of Dura Ace 9000), but the extra sprocket on this new Ultegra cassette will be a welcome addition for riders seeking wider ratios.
-The CS-6800 will offer plenty: 11-23, 11-25, 12-25, 11-28, and a whopping 11-32.
-The broad choice supports a concept Shimano calls a “rider tuned drivetrain”, offering ratios they believe are appropriate to cycling’s four major riding types.
-While its possible to achieve broad ratios from 10-speed set-ups (SRAM’s Wi-Fli offers 11-32, after all), doing so from 11 speeds should reduce the gap between each sprocket.
+It’s not often a cassette is the most significant component in the release of a new groupset, (well, for a year at least, since the launch of Dura-Ace 9000), but the extra sprocket on this new Ultegra cassette will be a welcome addition for riders seeking wider ratios.
+The CS-6800 will offer plenty: 11-23, 11-25, 12-25, 11-28, and a whopping 11-32 (when used with the new, long cage rear derailleur, more of which below).
+The broad choice supports a concept Shimano calls a “rider tuned drivetrain”, offering ratios they believe are appropriate to cycling’s four major riding groups.
+While it’s possible to achieve broad ratios from 10-speed set-ups (SRAM’s Wi-Fli offers 11-32, after all), doing so from 11 speeds should reduce the gap between each sprocket.
 The CS-6800 weighs 212 grams in its 11-23 incarnation.
-All cost £36.99.
+Each costs £36.99.

 The FC-6800 chainset is the most striking addition to what must be said is a highly attractive groupset.
 It’s the obvious beneficiary of the trickle down model employed by Shimano: the Japanese giant debuted the design last year with the release of the 9000 iteration of its top-tier Dura-Ace group.
 Its engineers make similar claims for the Ultegra incarnation: reduced weight (765 grams with the largest 53-39 tooth setup and bottom bracket) with no loss in stiffness.

 Shimano’s commitment to broadening Ultegra’s appeal, as alluded to above in relation to the cassette, can be found here, too, in a choice of four ratios, each of which is compatible with the crank.
-53-39 is intended for racing, the semi-compact 52-36 has been designed with sportive riders in mind, the compact 50-34 is for the touring market, and there’s a cyclo-cross specific 46-36 set-up too.
+The classic 53-39 combination is intended for racing.
+The semi-compact 52-36 has been designed with sportive riders in mind.
+The compact 50-34 is for the touring market, and there’s a cyclo-cross specific 46-36 set-up too.
 A triple is expected early next year.
 The FC-6800 costs £229.99.